thisgirlElan/iPay-C2B-with-cURL-PHP/README.md

 - An interface for the user to key in details.
 - Payment gateway
-- Screen with callback in JSON format
+- Screen with callback in JSON format (It's very down to earth😅)

 ## 📋 App Preview